Chapter 11 - Plots

 "No," replied Rishmond, "taking your seat would not be something Tybour would want."
 Rishmond scooted away quickly, avoiding the kick Millet tried to aim at his backside.
 "Have a good day and a smooth trip, caravan master!", he called back over his shoulder as he hurried away.
 A miserable man even if he was good at his job.

 Rishmond hurried along the edge of the road, out of the way of horses and people rushing about.
 The eastern sky was turning blue and gold.
-The caravan would be leaving soon, on time, as if the loss of Teilmein was nothing, affecting nothing in the world.
+The caravan would be leaving soon, on time, as if the loss of Teilmein was unimportant, affecting nothing in the world.

 Support Kbignell's efforts!